karlseguin/ccache/readme.md

 Configurations that change the internals of the cache, which aren't as likely to need tweaking:

 * `Buckets` - ccache shards its internal map to provide a greater amount of concurrency.
-The number of buckets is configurable (default: 16)
+Must be a power of 2 (default: 16).
 * `PromoteBuffer(int)` - the size of the buffer to use to queue promotions (default: 1024)
 * `DeleteBuffer(int)` the size of the buffer to use to queue deletions (default: 1024)